Read more about our history, who we are and how you can join the team

-Working in summer schools is a rewarding experience for both students and staff and Bucksmore aim to make our courses ones that our students never forget.
-The Bucksmore philosophy is for students to mix with their fellow students and staff wherever possible to make their time with us a rich and truly international cultural experience.
+Working in summer schools is a rewarding experience for both students and staff, and Bucksmore aims to make our courses ones that our students never forget.
+The Bucksmore philosophy is for students to mix with their fellow students and staff wherever possible to make their time with us a rich and genuinely international cultural experience.

 Students attend different academic courses (receiving English language tuition or tutor-led classes) but all take part in a comprehensive activity programme including up to two full day-excursions and one half-day trip every week.
 There are activities every afternoon and evening with the excursions and trips spread throughout the working week.